A full-scholarship advanced study program for highly gifted young professionals preparing for exceptional careers.

 The most advanced program in the School of Music is the Artist Diploma, designed to meet the needs of the more mature musician who has already completed the equivalent of the master's degree in music performance or composition.

-This highly selective program accepts only a few musicians each year, each of which is considered by the faculty to be on the threshold of a major career.
+This highly selective program accepts only a few musicians each year, each of which is considered by the faculty to show potential for a major career.

 Applicants must first submit a pre-screening demonstrating their level of talent.
 Upon careful review by the Artist Diploma committee, a small number of musicians will be invited to audition on campus for the artist faculty.
 Based upon this live audition and the supporting materials submitted, the most promising candidates will be accepted for entrance into the program.